jvkassi/n8n-nodes-grok/README.md

 ### Basic Chat Workflow

 1. Add a "Manual" trigger node
-2. Connect an OpenRouter node
+2. Connect an Grok node
-3. Configure the OpenRouter node:
+3. Configure the Grok node:
    - Operation: Chat
    - Model: Choose a model (e.g., "gpt-3.5-turbo")
    - Message: "Hello, can you explain what n8n is?"
 4. Execute the workflow
-5. The OpenRouter node will return the AI's response explaining n8n
+5. The Grok node will return the AI's response explaining n8n

 ### Dynamic System Prompt

 1. Start with a "Manual" trigger node
 2. Add a "Set" node to define a variable for the system prompt
-3. Connect an OpenRouter node
+3. Connect an Grok node
-4. Configure the OpenRouter node:
+4. Configure the Grok node:
    - Operation: Chat
    - Model: Choose a model
    - System Prompt: {{$node["Set"].json["systemPrompt"]}}